 The Ins and Outs of Streaming on YouTube Live

-Here’s everything you need to know about streaming your content on YouTube Live.
+Here’s everything you need to know about preparing for and creating streaming video content for YouTube Live.

-If you’ve been tasked with creating live content by a client (or it’s just something you’re just interested in), then YouTube Live is going to be a great platform for you.
+If you find yourself tasked with creating live content for a client or for any work-from-home scenario (or if it’s just something you’re curious about), then YouTube Live is a great free streaming option.
 Let’s take a look at how to take your content from prerecorded to live in four simple steps.

-Obviously, you need to have a concept.
-This concept needs to be tweaked and developed before you ever start rolling —remember, you don’t have the luxury of filming multiple takes when you’re going live.
+Obviously, you need to have an idea what you will be doing and how long you plan on doing it.
+You need to map out this concept before you ever start rolling.
+Remember, you no longer get multiple takes when you’re going live.
 Develop an outline for your content and script out as much as you can.
-Once you’ve locked down your on and off-screen talent, get into blocking and rehearsal.